 BIOGRAPHY

-As a soloist she has worked with opera houses and organisations such as Opera Classica, Landesbühnen Sachsen, the Mittelsächsisches Theater, the Schönebeck Operetta Summer, the Kyrenia Opera, the Nicosia Municipal Theater and the Opernwerkstatt am Rhein.
-She also performed in various concerts and performances with renowned orchestras, including Staatskapelle Dresden, Ensemble Frauenkirche Dresden, State Operetta Orchestra Dresden, Mitteldeutsche Kammerphilharmonie, Jena Philharmonic, Leipzig Symphony Orchestra, Cyprus Symphony Orchestra, Dresden Symphony Orchestra, Lusatian Baroque Ensemble, Musica Sancta Ensemble, Löcknitz Mandolin Orchestra and Rhein-Main Philharmonic Orchestra.
+As a soloist, she has collaborated with various theatres and organizations, including Opera Classica, Landesbühnen Sachsen, Schönebeck Operetta Summer, Mittelsächsisches Theater, König Albert Theater, Kyrenia Opera, Nicosia Municipal Theatre and Opernwerkstatt am Rhein.
+She has also performed in numerous concerts and productions with renowned orchestras such as Staatskapelle Dresden, Jena Philharmonic, Ensemble Frauenkirche Dresden, Leipzig Symphony Orchestra, Dresden State Operetta Orchestra, Cyprus Symphony Orchestra, Mitteldeutsche Kammerphilharmonie, Dresden Symphony Orchestra, Lausitz Baroque Ensemble, Musica Sancta Ensemble, Löcknitz Mandolin Orchestra and Rhein-Main Philharmonic.

 She has worked with various conductors such as Thomas Herzog, Jan Michael Horstmann, Markus Huber, Raoul Grüneis, Alkis Baltas and Stanley Ritchie.
 She received important artistic impulses from Professor KS Matthias Henneberg and through master classes with Emma Kirkby, Simone Kermes, Christophe Rousset, Walter Moore, Barbara Bonney and Janet Williams.